Omkar4682/starqueen_v2/README.md

 # 🚀 Project Overview

 The **StarQueen Cafe Management System** is a full-stack web application designed to simplify cafe operations and enhance the customer experience.
-It provides an attractive user interface for customers while allowing efficient management of menu items, reservations, gallery images, delivery orders, and delivery areas.
+It provides an attractive and user friendly interface for customers while allowing efficient management of menu items, reservations, gallery images, delivery orders, and delivery areas.

 ---